 - Introducing Careful Variety by allowing exercise options and free play.
 Creating the opportunity to make every workout difference an interesting

 IMPORTANT: Can be used for Lowering, Increasing or Maintaining Bodyweight.
-The critical factor to which path you take on this programme will be your diet plan.
+The critical factor to which path you take on this ladies gym routine will be your diet.

 4th BLOCK FROM THE BREAK-THE-MOULD BODY PLAN!